 - ccrisan/motioneye:master-armhf: this select the image we want to use.
 We need the “arm” version of image because raspberry is based on arm processor

 Wait for prompt to be back.
 Our videosurveillanece service is quite ready.
-Complete the setup with our web browser.
-With your raspberry ip in mind (in my case “192.168.1.177”, but use your one) and the host port setted (in my case 5000), browse the address:
+Complete the setup with your favourite web browser.
+With your RPI IP address in mind (in my case “192.168.1.177”, but use your one) and the host port setted in docker run command (in my case 5000), browse the address:

 to retrieve the motioneye login page:

 Next screen notifies (only for the first login) that there aren’t yet any cameras configured.
 Click “Click here to add one…”:

 - Camera: mmal service 16.1

 and confirm clicking “OK”.
 Next screen will show you Motioneye service working (with your camera stream online) and ready to be configured at your likes.